 Jon Bentley is on anyone's list's of the greatest contributors to the world literature of programming.
 His books make real money.
 Our paper has been translated into Japanese.

 Burgess Davis is a probabilist at Purdue.
 He is perhaps best known for the middle piece (in three senses!) of the widely used Burholder-Davis-Gundy inequality.
+He has also done much to show people how probablity theory can be used to prove theorems in complex analysis.

-Dick DeVeaux teaches statistics at Williams College, and, with Paul Velleman he has written Intro Stats, which sells like hotcakes.
+Dick DeVeaux teaches statistics at Williams College, and, with Paul Velleman, he has written Intro Stats, which sells like hotcakes.
 Dick also has a worldwide reputation as a raconteur with a fine ear for dialect.

 Persi Diaconis is as well-known as any statistician can be and one of the few with a picture in his Wikipedia profile.
 We've known each other since we were both assistant professors at Stanford.
 He's not here as a co-author but as a co-editor of that hard-to-find classic Discrete Probability and Algorithms.